clearpix.gif (43 bytes)

 17.3 Any player whose contract has not expired must be protected (except as allowed by Rule 18.11.)

 17.6 The date for "Cutdown Day" will be posted under the "Calendar" section of the home page.
 Rosters must be trimmed to the number of players and total salary defined by Rule 17.1 on Cutdown Day.
 All contracts are to be announced by this date or these decisions will be made by the Commissioner and the owner may lose his rights to the team.
-Cutdown decisions will be made using a form provided by the Commissioner, which will be linked to the Transactions page prior to the deadline.
+Cutdown decisions will be made using a form provided by the Commissioner.

 18.0 Contracts and Salaries